About Me

 Over the next few years I wrote and edited my first few books while doing post-doctoral work at several universities and working at IBM, a data visualization startup, and Los Alamos National Laboratory.
 I became involved in open source development, particularly Python, and started playing the saxophone and Ultimate frisbee (though not simultaneously).
 From 2000 to 2004 I was a contributing editor with Doctor Dobb’s Journal and part of a computer security startup that was eventually acquired by Hewlett-Packard.
 I also published my first children’s book and met the woman I’m married to, and in 2007 we became the happy parents of a wonderful troublemaker.

-More recently I spent two and a half years developing an instructor training and certification program for RStudio (now Posit) and was briefly Head of Education for Metabase before becoming a software engineering manager at Deep Genomics.
-In my free time I helped build TidyBlocks and Glosario and wrote or co-wrote Teaching Tech Together, JavaScript for Data Science, Research Software Engineering with Python, and Software Design by Example. if you’d like to chat, please drop me a line.
+More recently I developed an instructor training and certification program for RStudio (now Posit) and was briefly Head of Education for Metabase before working as a software engineering manager at Deep Genomics and now Plotly.
+In my free time I helped build TidyBlocks and Glosario and wrote or co-wrote Teaching Tech Together, JavaScript for Data Science, Research Software Engineering with Python, and a pair of books called Software Design by Example in JavaScript and Python. if you’d like to chat, please drop me a line.

 CV (PDF, HTML)